These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 In no event is Eperoto liable for any indirect damages including, but not limited to, loss of revenue or profits, contracts, customers or businesses, consequential damages, or anticipated savings or revenues.

-Eperoto is not liable for any damages unless the User notifies Eperoto in writing thereof no later than ninety (90) days after the User noticed or should have noticed the actual damage but no later than six (6) months from when the damage(s) occurred.
+Eperoto shall not be held liable for any damages unless the User notifies Eperoto in writing thereof no later than ninety (90) days after the User noticed or should have noticed the actual damage but no later than six (6) months from when the damage(s) occurred.

 The User acknowledges that Eperoto shall never be held liable for the legal outcome (i.e., judgements, awards) when using the Software or other services.